sandinmyjoints/requests-review/review.rst

 another human being, thought or thinks or will think, felt or feels or will feel, on a deep level.
 I feel part of something larger than myself.

-Done well, writing and programming can produce works of minds mixing, sharing, letting each other in.
-Of making sense of the world, existence.
-This is too grandiose, but that is because I'm talking about the effect in sum.
-In parts it is not always that way, but then at specific moments sometimes it is.
-When I use Requests, a fine library with a well thought-out API that Reitz clearly put thought and effort into.
-He has crafted an experience that an author could be proud of.

 Footnotes
 ---------